 Of course, Rolex is now so ubiquitous it is almost its own kind of its currency.
 A Rolex is the watch you want on your wrist when you’re in a Third World country when revolution breaks out and there’s only one seat on the plane, – and there’s a guy standing there with a machine gun!
 You give him a Rolex and he’ll give you the seat!

 The Rolex Precision was first released in the late 1940s as a gentleman’s hand-wound dress watch and remained in production as such, until the early 1970s.
 It was succeeded by the Rolex Cellini which remains in production to this day.

 Here we have a Rolex Precision Cal.1000 ‘Verislim’ in a beautiful 18ct, 35mm ‘Metropolitan’ case with a milled bezel.
 This is also often known as a Thunderbird bezel.
 This is the ultra rare Rolex model reference 9164, with the Calibre 1000, 18 Jewel movement, which is the thinnest movement ever made by Rolex.
 This highly advanced movement was also used in some Rolex Chronometer watches of the period.

-This is the original dial which has been sympathetically restored to the very highest standards by our dial restorers, making this is as fine an example as you are ever likely to see.
+This is the original dial which has been sympathetically and beautifully restored to the highest standards by our dial restorers, who are regarded the best in the UK.